erikbern/git-of-theseus/README.md

 Help
 ----

-`AttributeError: Unknown property labels` – upgrade matplotlib if you are seeing this. `pip install matplotlib`
+`AttributeError: Unknown property labels` – upgrade matplotlib if you are seeing this. `pip install matplotlib --upgrade`

 Some pics
 ---------